filecoin-project/lily/README.md

   Use 'lily help <command>' to learn more about each command.
 ```

-Use the following env vars to configure the lotus node that visor reads from, and the database that it writes to:
+Use the following env vars to configure the lotus node that lily reads from, and the database that it writes to:

 - `LOTUS_PATH` - path to the lotus data dir. _default: `~/.lotus`_
 - `LOTUS_DB` - database connection . _default: `postgres://postgres:password@localhost:5432/postgres?sslmode=disable`_